leighmcculloch/keywords/README.md

 A list and count of keywords in programming languages.
 Based on work originally compiled by [@leighmcculloch](https://github.com/leighmcculloch) and contributors.

+_2020 update:_ I'm slowly working through this list and trying to standardize the meaning of "keyword" to be any word with special meaning in the language, as opposed to "reserved words" which cannot be used as identifiers.
+You may see some drastic changes depending on the language.

 ![Languages by keyword](chart.png)

 ## Why does it matter?